ookamiinc/kinto/readme.md

 Fork the Kinto repository on Github to your own account then clone it locally.

 For all new features or bug fixes please create an issue in the main repository first (so we can track what goes into each release) then simply submit a pull request from your own fork into the original `develop` branch.
-To make sure the changes are easily reviewable please repect the format set out in `PULL_REQUEST_TEMPLATE.md`.
+To make sure the changes are easily reviewable please describe the context of your PR as simple as possible.

 ## Acknowledgements